-Need-based Non-need-
+Aid Awarded Need-based (Include non- need-based aid use to meet need.)
+Non-need- based (Exclude non- need-based aid use to meet need.)

 Scholarships/Grants

 Federal

 State all states, not only the state in which your institution is located

 Institutional: Endowed scholarships, annual gifts and tuition funded grants, awarded by the college, excluding athletic aid and tuition waivers (which are reported below).

-Scholarships/grants from external sources (e.g. Kiwanis, National

-Merit) not awarded by the college
+Scholarships/grants from external sources (e.g. Kiwanis, National Merit) not awarded by the college

 Total Scholarships/Grants \$0 \$0

 Self-Help

 Student loans from all sources (excluding parent loans)

 Federal Work-Study

-State and other (e.g., institutional) work-study/employment (Note: Excludes Federal Work-Study captured above.)
+State and other (e.g., institutional) work-study/employment (Note:

+Excludes Federal Work-Study captured above.)

 Total Self-Help \$0 \$0

 Parent Loans

 Tuition Waivers

 Note: Reporting is optional.
 Report tuition waivers in this row if you

 choose to report them.
 Do not report tuition waivers elsewhere.

 Athletic Awards

-- H2 Number of Enrolled Students Awarded Aid: List the number of degree-seeking full-time and less-thanfull-time undergraduates who applied for and were awarded financial aid from any source. - Aid that is non-need-based but that was used to meet need should be counted as needbased aid. - Numbers should reflect the cohort awarded the dollars reported in H1. - In the chart below, students may be counted in more than one row, and full-time, first-time, first-year students should also be counted as full-time undergraduates.
+H2 Number of Enrolled Students Awarded Aid: List the number of degree-seeking full-time and less-thanfull-time undergraduates who applied for and were awarded financial aid from any source.

+- Aid that is non-need-based but that was used to meet need should be counted as needbased aid. - Numbers should reflect the cohort awarded the dollars reported in H1. - In the chart below, students may be counted in more than one row, and full-time first-year students should also be counted as full-time undergraduates.